-Network Digital Map clusters network events and alarms and performs association analysis to reduce redundant alarms, tickets, and thus O&M costs.
+Less dependence on experts Network Digital Map clusters network events and alarms and performs association analysis to reduce redundant alarms, tickets, and thus O&M costs.

-Higher troubleshooting efficiency Network Digital Map clusters the events and alarms related to the same fault into one incident through association analysis by time and topology and identifies the root event, achieving "one incident, one ticket" and avoiding unnecessary ticket dispatching.
+Network Digital Map clusters the events and alarms related to the same fault into one incident through association analysis by time and topology and identifies the root event, achieving "one incident, one ticket" and avoiding unnecessary ticket dispatching.